André Bettencourt: Controversy

 In his youth, Bettencourt was a member of La Cagoule (The Hood), a violent French fascist-leaning and anti-communist group.
 Eugène Schueller, founder of L'Oréal, provided financial support and held meetings for La Cagoule at the company's headquarters.
 In the 1990s, Jean Frydman, a shareholder and board member of L'Oréal's film and television subsidiary Paravision, alleged that he had been sacked in 1989 as the senior management at L'Oréal sought to avoid an Arab boycott of firms with Jewish links.
 Frydman held joint French and Israeli citizenship.
-Frydman also turned up the fact that Bettencourt had written several articles for a Nazi propaganda organ during World War II.
-From 1940 to 1942, Bettencourt wrote more than 60 articles for La Terre Française, a newspaper that flourished with Nazi German financing during the occupation of France.
+Frydman also turned up the fact that Bettencourt had written many articles for a Nazi propaganda organ during World War II.
+From 1940 to 1942, Bettencourt wrote more than 60 articles for La Terre Française, a weekly newspaper that flourished with Nazi German financing during the occupation of France.
 In a special Easter issue in 1941, he described Jews as 'hypocritical Pharisees' whose 'race has been forever sullied by the blood of the righteous.
 They will be cursed'.
 Bettencourt attempted to dismiss the journalism as "errors of youth", claiming that his judgement was clouded by the propaganda of Vichy France.
 "I have repeatedly expressed my regrets concerning them in public and will always beg the Jewish community to forgive me for them".

-Honors
+Honours

+For his acts of resistance during the Second World War, Bettencourt received the French Croix de Guerre 1939–1945 and Resistance Medal and was appointed a Knight of the Legion of Honour.

 He was elected a member of the Académie des beaux-arts, one of the five academies of the Institut de France, as an unattached member on 23 March 1988.

 Family

 In 1950, Bettencourt married Liliane, daughter of Eugène Schueller, the founder of L'Oréal, a leading cosmetics company.
 They had one daughter, Françoise Bettencourt Meyers, who is a member of L'Oréal's board of directors.
-Françoise Meyers is married to Jean-Pierre Meyers (*1948), who lost all his grandparents in Auschwitz concentration camp.
+Françoise Meyers is married to Jean-Pierre Meyers (*1948), whose grandfather was murdered in Auschwitz concentration camp.

 Bettencourt died on 19 November 2007 at the age of 88.